WordPress/two-factor/readme.txt

 * `get_label()` -- It returns the unescaped human readable name of your method.
 * `authentication_page()` -- It prints out the contents of the `<form>` that displays as the interstitial login page.
 * `validate_authentication()` -- It processes the submission from the interstitial login page, and returns either `true` or `false` for whether the user has passed the check.

+There's also some more details in the GitHub Repository Wiki.